U.S. Route 58: History

-In 1959 there were plans to extend US 58 from Cumberland Gap to St. Louis, using US 25 to London, KY, using Kentucky Route 80 to Kentucky Lake, then join U.S. Route 68 to St. Louis.
+In the 1950s there were plans to extend US 58 from Cumberland Gap to St. Louis, using US 25-E to London, KY, using Kentucky Route 80 to Kentucky Lake, or via KY 56 across the new Ohio River bridge at Shawneetown, Ill.

 The section from Emporia to Courtland was known as the "Suicide Strip," between 1970 and 1990 there were 1334 accidents and 107 deaths.
 The area featured a sign warning drivers about the "Suicide Strip," which led locals to organize a campaign named "58 Can't Wait" to fix the problem.
 The problem that was finally fixed in 1991 when US 58 was expanded into a 4 lane highway.